WilliamMarti/CCNA/CCNA/IPv6/IPv6.md

 Various function, one of which is to replace ARP.
 	ARP no longer used in IPv6

-ARP-lie function of NDP uses ICMPv6 and solicited-node multicast addresses to learn the MAC address of other hosts
+ARP-like function of NDP uses ICMPv6 and solicited-node multicast addresses to learn the MAC address of other hosts
 	ARP uses Broadcast in v4

 2x Message Types